seqweb/seqweb/docs/next_steps.md

 permalink: /docs/next_steps/
 ---

-# Next Steps After Quickstartß
+# Next Steps After Quickstart

 This document covers what to do after completing the [Quickstart](quickstart) setup process.